lihaan/HomeServerBot/README.md

 ## Features

 #### Targeted file/directory backups
-  - Paths to files/directories can be specified for each container ID, so that unnecessary contents do not take up precious disk space
+  - Paths to files/directories can be specified for each container ID, so that unnecessary contents do not take up disk space
 #### Backup only when needed
-  - By default, backups of specified paths are only made if the associated container has run at least once since it was last backed up (or is currently running)
+  - Backups of specified paths are only made if the associated container had actually ran since its last backup
   - The minimum number of days between backups can also be configured
-#### Automatic Pruning
+#### Automated Pruning
-  - Backups (for specified paths) of deleted containers can be deleted when a threshold duration is reached
+  - Backups of specified paths of deleted containers can be deleted when a user-configurable threshold duration is reached
-  - Outdated backups (for a specific path on a specific container) can be removed when the number reaches a user-configurable value
+  - Older backups can be deleted so that the total number of backups does not rise past a user-configurable value
 #### Notifications via Telegram
   - I love Telegram so much that I incorporated disk usage and backup status updates to be delivered via a Telegram bot
   - Just specify your Telegram chat ID and your own Telegram bot token